Iron Brigade Casualties: A Father and Son Struck Down at Gettysburg

 At 43 years old, Charles was one of the oldest lieutenants in the regiment; his son William Henry Fulks hadn’t yet turned 18 when he enlisted in Co.
 H along with his father back in June 1861.
 The two men went off to war together and their 7th Wisconsin became part of the Army of the Potomac’s famed Iron Brigade, seeing action at Gainesville, Second Bull Run, Antietam, and Chancellorsville.

 The 7th Wisconsin went into action late in the morning of July 1st at the Battle of Gettysburg as the leading element of the First Corps under General John Reynolds.
-The regiment first fought General James Archer’s brigade near the Herbst Woods and this was where Charles was struck in the mouth by a bullet, the projectile passing from his right to left cheek.
-His father tended to his wound and then sent him to the rear.
+The regiment first fought General James Archer’s brigade near the Herbst Woods and this was where William was struck in the mouth by a bullet, the projectile passing from his right to left cheek.
+His father tended to William's wound and then sent him to the rear.
 A few hours later, as the 7th Wisconsin was retreating off McPherson’s Ridge towards Gettysburg, a bullet passed through both of Lieutenant Fulks’ thighs, which disabled him.
 Ironically, July 1st was William's 20th birthday.

 To 24-year-old Lieutenant Tanner Thomas fell the task of relaying this sad news to Charles’ wife and William’s mother Rebecca back home in Wisconsin.
 “Dear friend, we sincerely sympathize with you in your sorrows.
 While you mourn on account of the suffering of those that are near and dear to you by nature, we fell that we have lost for a time friends that are tried and true.
 In the absence of William, we fell that we have lost a good and brave soldier.
 In the absence of Lieutenant Fulks, we feel that we have lost a brave, generous, and valuable officer; we feel our little band is weakened by the absence of those brave men who fell dead and wounded on the same field,” Thomas wrote.